The Tattered Dress: Critical appraisal

 Leonard Maltin called The Tattered Dress "slowly paced but watchable" and gave the film two-and-a-half stars (out of four); while Clive Hirschhorn, in his 1983 history of Universal Pictures, dismissed it as "a perfunctory piece of pulp fiction."
 But the British Film Institute Companion to Crime praised its noir visuals and saw it as a stylish precursor to Orson Welles' Touch of Evil, whch was also produced for Universal by Albert Zugsmith the following year.

-Blake Lucas, in Film Noir: An Encyclopdic Reference to the American Style, also praised its "noir elements" but maintained "the main interest of the film... is the visual style of Jack Arnold.
+Blake Lucas, in Film Noir: An Encyclopedic Reference to the American Style, also praised its "noir elements" but maintained "the main interest of the film... is the visual style of Jack Arnold.
 The desert setting recalls certain of his horror films, such as It Came From Outer Space and Tarantula; and it reveals that in this wasteland he finds a certain beauty that is very modern and strangely affecting.
-It is cleverly contrasted to the contemporary decors in which the characters exist and expresses a moral, as well as physical, desert.
+It is cleverly contrasted to the contemporary decors in which the characters exist and expresses a moral, as well as physical, desert."

 Biographer Dana M. Reemes in Directed by Jack Arnold (1988) writes that the production provided “opportunities for considerable directorial creativity…The best example of this is without doubt the film’s prologue, which is very cinematic and utterly without dialogue.”

-A sports car convertible speeds along a winding hillside road at night, driven by an attractive blond in a cocktail dress — “an expression of cynical self-satisfaction” on her face.
-She pulls into the driveway of a ranch-style estate and enters the house through a poolside portal.
-The exchange with her husband is visible but inaudible.
-Apparently enraged by her remarks, he arms himself with a handgun and the couple depart in the car.
-The sequence cuts to a lone young man walking on a dark city street, who has fingernail scratch marks on his face.
-As he lights a cigarette, a sports car turns onto the street and races towards him.
-As the vehicle stops in front of him the mans starts running away and he is then shot down, collapsing under a lamppost.
-The car speeds away.

 Reemes writes: “It is a gripping scene, relying entirely on careful, intelligent staging and camera work.
 It is an example of Jack Arnold at his best.”